-Principles of operant conditioning may be used in a wide range of settings as a way of increasing desired behaviors and outcomes, including treatment attendance and medication compliance.7 Settings where operant conditioning principles and/or contingency management may be used can include prisons or correctional facilities, schools, behavioral health centers, residential/inpatient treatment facilities, in parenting and teaching classes, and even in medical and physical therapy practices to treat chronic pain problems.7, 8, 9, 10
+Principles of operant conditioning may be used in a wide range of settings as a way of increasing desired behaviors and outcomes, including treatment attendance and medication compliance.7 Settings where operant conditioning principles and/or contingency management may be used can include prisons or correctional facilities, schools, behavioral health centers, residential/inpatient treatment facilities, parenting and teaching classes, and even medical and physical therapy practices that treat chronic pain problems.7, 8, 9, 10

 Contingency Management for the Treatment of Substance Use Disorders

 Medical professionals diagnose addiction as a substance use disorder (SUD).
 According to the American Society of Addiction Medicine (ASAM), addiction is a treatable, chronic medical disorder that involves a complex interaction between brain circuits, genetics, the environment, and a person’s life experiences.11 People with SUDs engage in compulsive substance use and other harmful behaviors despite the negative impact this has on their lives.11